DS3 Price Trends

 The soft economy and decline of the stock market has also contributed to the reduction in DS3 prices.
 Since the peak of the market in 1999 many companies have gone bankrupt and no longer need service.
 This means there's a smaller pie to be had and there are plenty of telecom providers trying to get their piece of it.
 Once again, the buyer is in charge and can shop until he or she gets the price that is right for them.

 A final reason for the decline in DS3 pricing is the reality that equipment costs and the cost of supplying the bandwidth have dropped.
 This means that carriers can supply the bandwidth at a lower cost.
 As bandwidth usage continue to go up as a result of bandwidth hungry applications like video on demand and graphic intensive applications the price of bandwidth will continue to decline.
 The only thing that seems likely to inhibit prices from dropping much further is the "last mile" or the connection from the users premise to the service providers' POP (Point of Presence), but we'll save this issue for another article.
 Until then, enjoy those affordable DS3 lines and good luck finding a price that's right for you!

-We broker Austin Frame Relay.
-This page is a short listing of the products specifically offered by T1Market in Austin.
+We specialize in Austin T1 Pricing.
+This page is a quick summary of the services specifically offered by T1Market in Austin.

-As we go forward, our objective is to continuously improve our product offerings.
-We now supply business items typically used by bigger companies, particularly: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our carriers even deliver cost-free managed Cisco routers for multi-year contracts.
-Primarily, our objective is to create a bond with you - our customer - that will certainly last for years to come.
-Acquiring your trust is just what we do all the time.
-Saving you cash on economical broadband services is how we keep it.
+Going forward, our objective is to continuously enhance our product offerings.
+We now supply business products normally utilized by bigger corporations, namely: OC3, MPLS network service, gigabit ethernet, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers also provide free managed Cisco routers for multi-year contracts.
+Primarily, our objective is to build a bond with you - our client - that will certainly last for years to come.
+Acquiring your trust is what we do here.
+Conserving you cash on economical bandwidth services is precisely how we keep it.